-PIN CONFIGURATION AND FUNCTIONAL DESCRIPTIONS
+PIN CONFIGURATION AND FUNCTION DESCRIPTIONS

 Figure 6.
-8-Lead MSOP and QFN1 (LFCSP) Pin Configuration
+8-Lead MSOP and QFN (LFCSP) Pin Configuration

-Table 7.
+Table 8.
 Pin Function Descriptions

-Pin No. Mnemonic Type 2 Function 1 REF Al Reference Input Voltage.
+Pin No. Mnemonic Type Function 1 REF Al Reference Input Voltage.
 The REF range is from 0.5 V to VDD.
 It is referred to the GND pin.
-This pin should be decoupled closely to the pin with a ceramic capacitor of a few μF.
-2 +IN AI Analog Input.
-It is referred to in -IN.
-The voltage range, i.e., the difference between +IN and -IN, is 0 V to V{REF} .
-3 -IN Al Analog Input Ground Sense.
-To be connected to the analog ground plane or to a remote sense ground.
+Decouple the REF pin closely to the GND pin with a ceramic capacitor of a few $\mu$ F. 2 +IN AI Analog Input.
+It is referred to Pin -IN.
+The voltage range, that is, the difference between +IN and -IN, is 0 V to $V{REF}$ .
+3 -IN AI Analog Input Ground Sense.
+Connect this pin to either the analog ground plane or a remote sense ground.
 4 GND Р Power Supply Ground.
-5 cs DI Chip Select Input.
+5 CS DI Chip Select Input.
 On its falling edge, it initiates the conversions.
-The part returns in shutdown mode as soon as the conversion is done.
+The part returns to shutdown mode as soon as the conversion is completed.
 It also enables Dout.
 When high, Dout is high impedance.
-6 D {out} DO Serial Data Output.
+6 D OUT DO Serial Data Output.
 The conversion result is output on this pin.
-It is synchronized to SCK.
+It is synchronized to DCLOCK.
 7 DCLOCK DI Serial Data Clock Input.
 8 VDD Р Power Supply.

-$^{^1}$ QFN package in development.
-Contact factory for samples and availability.
-2 Al = Analog Input; DI = Digital Input; DO = Digital Output; and P = Power
+$^{1}$ Al = analog input; DI = digital input; DO = digital output; and P = power.